-Important elements to consider in the design of a coffee shop include storefront appearance, signage, lighting, and choice of furniture, whereas an ideal location for any new coffee house business should entirely be based on visibility, accessibility and neighborhood competition.
+Important elements to consider in the design of a coffee shop include storefront appearance, signage, lighting, and choice of furniture, whereas an ideal location for any new coffee house business should entirely be based on visibility, accessibility, and neighborhood competition.

 How to Attract Customers and Keep Them Coming Back

-A harmonious mix of storefront design, signage, lighting, furniture and the optimal location will draw customers to your coffee shop and will make them want to return to spend their money there again and again, ensuring success for your new business.
-Other, more intangible elements may go into their decision-making, of course – do they feel welcome in your coffee shop?
-Is the staff friendly, professional and knowledgeable?
-Are customers able to get in and out as efficiently as they wish? – but the design of the coffee shop itself and the ease with which customers are able access it are both critical in attracting them initially and in retaining their business.
+Are customers able to get in and out as efficiently as they wish? – but the design of the coffee shop itself and the ease with which customers can access it are both critical in attracting them initially and in retaining their business.

 Store location – good or bad – can make or break your business.